beckerbenj/R_courses/README.md

 ## Take Aways from FDZ Autumn 2022
-more time for git, maybe split it between two days (installation/setup alone 45 minutes!)
+more time for git, maybe split it between two days (installation/setup alone 45 minutes!) show earlier, what the benefits of git are (and how it looks)

 RMarkdown was a lot faster than anticipated (but participants were already familiar) RMarkdown & Scripts maybe more concrete exercises